-The association of the dilation of sweat ducts and hyperhidrosis with WISW, along with the possible excessive sweating in a water absorbing material indicates that the formation of wrinkles involves the flow of water from inside out, not the absorption of water from outside.
+The association of the dilation of sweat ducts and hyperhidrosis with WISW, indicates that the formation of wrinkles involves the flow of water from inside out, not the absorption of water from outside.
 The reason for wrinkles to form on the palm is that it has more sweat pores than any other part of the body [9].
 More pores causes more sweat and faster depletion of water from the body, and faster formation of dense wrinkles.
 For the sweat to deplete from the hand, when immersed in water, there has to be a minimum amount of sweat at the pores.
 In essence, the depletion of water from the sweat channel, when immersed in water, accelerates if there is an existing droplet at the pore.
+We could possibly get the effect of wrinkling using any granulated and porous material, that could quickly absorb the water.